splightplatform/terraform-provider-splight/CONTRIBUTE.md

 7 directories, 3 files
 ```

-It will also delete your .terraform.lock.hcl and the symlink inside the .terraform folder in your workspace.
+If you are rebuilding the same version, ensure to clean the provider cache from the .terraform
+folder and remove the lockfile .terraform.lock.hcl from your project's working directory.
+For your convenience, a make clean-provider-cache command is provided to execute these tasks when
+testing the provider with a main.tf file inside the repository folder.

 ### Usage

-Create a main.tf file as follows:
+To utilize the Splight Terraform Provider, create a main.tf file with the following content:

 ```hcl
 terraform {